radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-5-4.md

 ## Improvements

 - [API-4805]: The Clustermonitor setting and the Server Control Panel Dashboard graphs it feeds are deprecated and hidden from the classic Control Panel with the other retired components, because the store makes the leader poll the administrative port of every node every few seconds; FID logs a deprecation warning at startup while the store is still enabled.
 - [API-4834, SQ-1812]:Entra ID users can now return optional "risky user" attributes and "fido2AuthenticationMethod" attributes.
-For details see https://learn.microsoft.com/en-us/graph/api/resources/riskyuser?view=graph-rest-1.0 and https://learn.microsoft.com/en-us/graph/api/resources/fido2authenticationmethod?view=graph-rest-1.0
+For details, see [riskyUser resource type](https://learn.microsoft.com/en-us/graph/api/resources/riskyuser?view=graph-rest-1.0) and [fido2AuthenticationMethod resource type](https://learn.microsoft.com/en-us/graph/api/resources/fido2authenticationmethod?view=graph-rest-1.0) documents.
 - [API-4840, SQ-1631]: Entra ID (mgraphclient) data sources now allow a "Graph API Filter" option that can be set on content/container nodes.
 This allows filtering of users/groups and other objects.

 ## Bug Fixes